Table of Contents

 We love to ski.
 Thanks for joining us!

-Executive Director,
+Executive Director

 executivedirector@lakelouiseclubs.com

 I am sure you are just as excited as we are about the coming winter and all that it holds for our athletes.
-Your role as a parent in the club is critical to the success of all our athletes.
+Your role as a parent in the club is critical to the success of all of our athletes.
 Your enthusiasm for the sport and your willingness to volunteer on behalf of the club goes much farther than you might think.

-We hope this document helps you more clearly understand the philosophy and vision of our club as well as some of the policies and procedures.
+We hope this document helps you more clearly understand the philosophy and vision of our club as well as some of our policies and procedures.
 If you have any questions, please feel free to contact me.

 We look forward to working with you to make this the best club in Canada.
 Thank you in advance for a great and exciting ski season.